tedbot101/discord_bot_public/README.md

 # Make sure python 3.x and all packages from requirements is installed

 # bot.py # AI chatbot
-# instructions
+Instructions

 py bot.py   # launch command
 command prefix ';'
-# go ahead and enjoy your conversation with the bot
+go ahead and enjoy your conversation with the bot

 # music_bot.py